Does It Matter Who Files For Divorce First In Georgia?

 Myths and Misconceptions About Filing First

 A common misconception I encounter is that filing first guarantees a favorable outcome.
 While there are strategic advantages, being the first to file doesn’t automatically mean you’ll win the case.
 Each divorce is unique, and the court considers many factors beyond who filed first.
 Another myth is that filing first offers financial gains.
-While it does allow you to protect assets, it doesn’t entitle you to more than your fair share.
+While it does allow you to take steps to protect assets and request temporary orders, it doesn’t entitle you to more than your fair share.
 Ultimately, the value lies in preparation and knowledge—not the filing order.
-Making informed decisions based on accurate information is the best way to protect your rights and interests.

 Learn More From The Fairell Law Firm in Atlanta